Study Abroad Program Overview

 UCEAP students are supported by UC’s network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 UCEAP local staff abroad help students integrate into Chinese culture and provide assistance with academics, housing, safety, and other issues.

 Instruction is intensive.
 Class size average is between 10 and 20 students; some classes may be even smaller.
+The number of actual class hours varies depending on the specific courses, but is typically four hours per day.
 Chinese tutors provide individual assistance and supplement classroom instruction.

 Chinese language study may be supplemented by a choice of one or two PKU courses taught in English from the PKU "On China Series" especially designed for international students.
 These courses focus on Chinese topics in politics, economics, business, society, culture, history, and the environment.
-The courses are taught by outstanding professors of Peking University and its partner universities.
-Open to both local and international students, each class is a chance to get a new perspective on Chinese studies and learn alongside students from throughout the world.
+The specific courses are usually announced about a month before the fall term begins.

-Regular PKU courses taught in Chinese are not open to students in this fall program.
+Regular PKU courses taught in English or Chinese are not open to students in this fall program.